IPA.CONF(5) IPA.CONF(5)

 The exec parameter with <user> runs a command with privileges of the

-can be used if ipa(8) is run by the super-user only.
+be used if ipa(8) is run by the super-user only.

-the rule in some command string in rulepat or autorule section then you
+If is needed to use name of the rule in some command string in rulepat

-should use substitutions.
-Two substitutions are defined:
+or autorule section, then use substitutions.
+Two substitutions are

 These substitutions do not work in command strings placed in rule sec-

-tions, use macro variable ${rule} there instead.
+tions, use macro variable ${rule} and single `%' character there

 By default commands should be given with absolute pathname, but it is